-8.2.7.
+8.2.6.
 International Trade Services

 SBDCs will provide international trade finance and market development assistance to small businesses throughout the SBDC Network.
 Where appropriate, and to the extent possible, SBDCs will offer special international trade programs.
-SBDCs shall maintain a minimum number of certified export assistance advisors in their network, as required by the Small Business Jobs Act.
-Such international trade services will be conducted in conjunction with the SBA representative at the local U.S. Export Assistance Center and other relevant federal, state and local agencies providing small business export and trade assistance.
+SBDCs shall maintain a minimum number of certified export assistance advisors in their Network.
+Such international trade services will be conducted in conjunction with the SBA representative at the local U.S. Export Assistance Center and other relevant federal, state, and local agencies providing small business export and trade assistance.

-8.2.8.
+8.2.7.
 International Trade Center (ITC)